LesleyLai/blog/contents/blog/make_impossible_state_unrepresentable/en.md

 # Conclusion

 Utilizing the static type system well, we can eradicate the possibility of runtime invariant violations in a group of cases.
 This approach decreases the possibility of insane debugging sessions and the need for aggressive assertions.
-It also helps testing because we don't have to test if a particular state of the program can't occur.
+It also helps testing because we don't have to test what a static type system guaranteed.
 Moreover, we can see a performance gain sometimes by thinking about how to model data more carefully.